yusuf1126/yusuf1126.github.io/_pages/about.md

   - /about.html
 ---

 *Xuan Liu* (S'11-M'17-SM'21) received the Ph.D. degree from the School of Computer Science and Engineering, Southeast University, China.
-He is currently a Lecturer and Master’s Supervisor with the College of Information and Artificial Intelligence (College of Industrial Software), Yangzhou University, China.
-He also serves as an editor for several publications, including IEEE Transactions on Dependable and Secure Computing, IEEE Networking Letters, Computer Communications, and Telecommunication Systems.
-His current research focuses on the observability and security of networked systems. <a href="http://teacher.yzu.edu.cn/yusuf" target="_blank">Personal Website (Chinese Version)</a>
+He is currently a Lecturer and a Graduate Advisor with the College of Information and Artificial Intelligence (College of Industrial Software), Yangzhou University, China.
+He serves on the editorial boards of several journals, including IEEE Transactions on Dependable and Secure Computing, IEEE Networking Letters, Computer Communications, and Telecommunication Systems.
+His current research focuses on the observability and security for networked systems. <a href="http://teacher.yzu.edu.cn/yusuf" target="_blank">Personal Website (Chinese Version)</a>

 Recent News
 --------